Coffee, chocolates and alcohol…how I cherish them. But a dog probably doesn’t feel the same — all three items are poisonous to them!

 And this difference is the basis for my next topic: Species Sensitivity Distribution (SSD).
 All species have unique sensitivities to chemicals.
 SSD tries to ‘map’ these sensitivities.
 In toxicological terms, SSD is a mathematical model that describes the variation in toxicity (or chemical sensitivity) between species.

-For SSD to work well, it is important to select a set of species that are similar to one another or share similar habitats.
+For SSD models to work well, it is important to select a set of species that are similar to one another or share similar habitats.
 This is because species that are alike or live together are more likely to respond similarly.
 Then, for each species, a selected ‘endpoint’ for a chemical (example: the concentration of a chemical that kills 50% of a species’ population — the LC50) is selected and plotted on a graph.
 Based on how well a line fits through the endpoints, the distribution of species can be described graphically (see image for reference).

-Where is SSD used?
+Where are SSDs used?

 Drawbacks of SSD